What Substance Abuse and Behavioral Disorder Counselors Do

 Employment of substance abuse and behavioral disorder counselors is projected to grow 22 percent from 2014 to 2024, much faster than the average for all occupations.
 Growth is expected as addiction and mental health counseling services are increasingly covered by insurance policies.

-Job Trends for Substance Abuse and Behavioral Disorder Counselors
+Job Trends for Substance Abuse, Behavioral Disorder, and Mental Health Counselors

 This occupation supported 89,600 jobs in 2012 and 94,900 jobs in 2014, reflecting an increase of 5.9%.
 In 2012, this occupation was projected to increase by 31.4% in 2022 to 117,700 jobs.
 As of 2014, to keep pace with prediction, the expected number of jobs was 95,200, compared with an observed value of 94,900, 0.3% lower than expected.
 This indicates current employment trends are about on track with the 2012 trend within this occupation.
 In 2014, this occupation was projected to increase by 23.8% in 2024 to 116,200 jobs.
 Linear extrapolation of the 2012 projection for 2022 results in an expected number of 123,300 jobs for 2024, 6.1% higher than the 2014 projection for 2024.
 This indicates expectations for future employment trends are much worse than the 2012 trend within this occupation.